-Desmond Swayne: What steps he is taking to ensure the accuracy of carbon emission measurements.
+Desmond Swayne: What steps the Government are taking to improve the marine environment.

 Desmond Swayne: What about coral?

 Desmond Swayne: What has the Minister done to stop our songbirds from being trapped and eaten in Cyprus?